yl-msft/GalaxyExplorer/README.md

 Its only requirement is that an AudioSource is placed on the same object.
 Fade out time can me tweaked in editor.

+# MusicManager

+Musicmanager lives in CoreSystems.
+Its responsible for background music in its scene.

+# Audui

+Sfx are being handled through Audui.
+So, sfx in pois, magic windows and tools menu buttons are handled with AuduiCustomSound.
+AuduiEventWrangler has the default sound events.
+Its entity that wants to override these sounds need to have along its collider a AuduiCustomSound component.
+Note that Audui workd with entities in UI physics layer only.

 # WorldAnchorHandler

 WorldAnchors are Unity components that create Windows Volumetric Spatial